prowler-cloud/prowler/docs/index.md

 If you miss the former output you can use `--verbose` but Prowler v4 is smoking fast, so you won't see much ;

-By default, Prowler will generate CSV, JSON-ASFF, JSON-OCSF and HTML reports.
-JSON-ASFF is used by AWS Security Hub.
-You can generate a report with `-M` or `--output-modes`:
+By default, Prowler generates CSV, JSON-OCSF and HTML reports.
+However, you can generate a JSON-ASFF report (used by AWS Security Hub) with `-M` or `--output-modes`:

 ```console
 prowler <provider> -M csv json-asff json-ocsf html